Quaver/Quaver.Blog/_posts/2022-01-19-tourn-registration.md

 ---
 layout: post
 comments: true
-title: Quaver Official 4K Tournament - Registrations Now Open!
+title: Quaver Official 4K Tournament - Register Now!
 thumbnail: https://i.imgur.com/FU0FNMj.png
 author: Kasumi
 short_text: If you are a player looking to show off your skills, compete with other players, and win cool prizes, and wasn't here last year?
 Well, we have news for you.
 The second edition of our 4K tournament is now live...